seanmayer/seanmayer/README.md

 ![plot](./obi-gif.gif)

-### Well hello there, I'm Sean

-I'm a software engineer who enjoys exploring new frontiers in the field through personal projects and experiments.
-You can check out some of my projects here.
-Additionally, I share my insights and ideas about software engineering on my blog, which is available at https://scalablehuman.com :)
+👋 Well hello there, I'm Sean - a passionate software engineer with expertise in Java, Spring Boot, JavaScript, ReactJS, Docker, Kubernetes, Helm, and AWS.
+I love building scalable microservices and have a track record of delivering robust solutions.

+🎓 I hold a First Class Honours degree in Software Engineering from Staffordshire University.
+My academic background, coupled with my professional experience, has equipped me with a solid foundation in software engineering principles.

+🏆 As a former national sprint track cyclist with multiple titles under my belt, I'm no stranger to hard work, discipline, and the drive to win.
+I bring this same energy and determination to my work in the tech field.

+🌱 I'm currently on a mission to delve deeper into the rapidly evolving world of AI tooling for developers.
+I'm particularly interested in how these advancements can be harnessed to create ethical software that makes a genuine difference.

+👨‍💻 In my spare time, I contribute to the tech community by providing educational content on software engineering.
+You can find my comprehensive guides on building Spring Boot microservices and full-stack applications on GitHub, and I regularly share insights and tutorials on my blog, scalablehuman.com.

+🚀 My goal is to never stop learning and to always share my knowledge with others.
+If you're interested in collaborating or just want to say hi, feel free to reach out!